 Biocontrol of Persicaria perfoliata in Alleghany County North Carolina, $62,000 for 2011-2014

 - Environmental Protection Agency (Terrestrial Ecology and Global Change)- Funded

 Diversity and abundance of forest soil arthropods under elevated carbon dioxide.

 $332,902 for 1997-2001, Co-PI with Dr. David Lincoln (PI), USC, Columbia, SC

-Title: Professor and Graduate Program Director, Insect Ecology and Plant-Insect Interactions
+Title: Professor Emeritus, Insect Ecology and Plant-Insect Interactions